Brooks Nader Forgets Pants & Flashes Lacy Bra

 Brooks Nader set Instagram on fire with a new post several days ago.
 The photo was a collage of two, similar photos side-by-side.
-It showed Brooks in a black, blazer jacket.
-She noted in the captions that she “forgot” her pants that day, and this led to many of her fans commenting on the look.
+It showed Brooks in a black blazer jacket.
+She noted in the captions that she “forgot” her pants that day, and many of her fans commented on the look.

-The blazer jacket had four, silver buttons in front.
-It also had two, large pockets.
-She went shirtless underneath, and only rocked a sheer, lacy black bra.
-This meant her cleavage was on full display.
+The blazer jacket had four silver buttons in front as well as two large pockets.
+She went shirtless underneath, only rocking a sheer, lacy black bra, putting her cleavage on full display.

-Nader kept things simple with no necklace, as she accessorized with a black purse that she slung over her right shoulder.
+Brooks kept things simple with no necklace, accessorizing only with a small pair of earrings and a black purse that she slung over her right shoulder.

 In the photo on the left, Brooks was spotted mid-stride and looking to her left.
-A second photo showed her looking straight at the camera.
+The second photo showed her looking straight at the camera.

 Thanks to her pants-free look, the model was able to show off her lean legs.
 She added a pop of color with an eye-catching pair of yellow shoes.